waynelloyd/wcssh/README.md

 #### Custom Delay

-Adjust the delay between pane creation and command execution:
+Adjust the base delay for UI actions.
+Increase this value if commands are being missed or panes are not splitting correctly:

 ```sh
 wcssh --delay 0.5 host1.com host2.com host3.com